 Our Peer Support service provides the opportunity for anyone – individual, family member or professional – looking for a connection with others, who is new to the mental health and/or addiction community, or looking for information about a mental health diagnosis, the chance to speak with someone with lived experience.
 Our peers provide: a warm welcome; understanding; knowledge of the mental health and/or addiction community; connection to mental health and/or addiction services; a bridge to services in the community; emotional and social support to others who share a common experience.
 Individuals make a connection with someone with lived experience of mental health and/or addiction, to increase engagement with community, move through the recovery journey to develop skills and build resilience to stay well in community.

-When an individual reaches out to CMHA, the first person they speak with will be someone who may have travelled a similar journey who can assist and provide information on options, opportunities and supports available.
+When an individual reaches out to CMHA, the first person they speak with will be someone who may have traveled a similar journey who can assist and provide information on options, opportunities and supports available.
 They have had over 120 hours of training on relationships, recovery and peer support and a lifetime of experience.
 CMHA’s peer workers are able to connect with individuals that are often left feeling disconnected by the health system as they share a common experience and understanding with those they speak with.

 Peer support program services can be accessed over the phone at 403-297-1402, face-to-face at the CMHA Welcome Centre (#105, 1040 – 7 Avenue SW) or through email at email@example.com.
 There is always a peer available to connect individually from 9:00 am – 4:00 pm Monday to Friday, and Tuesday and Wednesday from 4:00 pm – 7:00 pm (excluding holidays).